-NRSG 410 CLINICAL MANAGEMENT AND RESEARCH PROJECT (3) Prerequisites: NRSG 335/335L, 336/336L, 342/342L, 412.
+NRSG 410 CLINICAL MANAGEMENT AND RESEARCH PROJECT (3) Prerequisites: NRSG 335/335L, 336/336L, 342/342L, 412 (B- or better).
 In this course, students examine their roles as leaders and managers in a variety of health care settings.
 Concepts such as organizational theory, leadership style, change, time management, finance, quality improvement, and conflict resolution are discussed.
 Teaching strategies emphasize the use of student teams and computer technology to complete course objectives.

-NRSG 412 NURSING RESEARCH AND EVIDENCE BASED PRACTICE (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L; corequisite or prerequisite: MATH 222.
+NRSG 412 NURSING RESEARCH AND EVIDENCE BASED PRACTICE (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L (B- or better); corequisite or prerequisite: MATH 222 (C or better).
 In this course students are introduced to evidence based practice and the research process in nursing.
 Content focuses on critically evaluating research evidence and applying it to nursing problems.
 Students develop the beginning skills in critiquing evidence through quantitative and qualitative methodologies.

-NRSG 418 COMMUNITY HEALTH AND PSYCHIATRIC MENTAL HEALTH NURSING (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L.
+NRSG 418 COMMUNITY HEALTH AND PSYCHIATRIC MENTAL HEALTH NURSING (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L (B- or better).
 Students expand the use of the nursing process with a focus on health promotion/disease prevention as it relates to psychiatric-mental health and community nursing.
 Students explore the use of evidenced based practice through the use of research studies to promote health for individuals in the psychiatric-mental health and community settings.

-NRSG 418L COMMUNITY HEALTH AND PSYCHIATRIC MENTAL HEALTH NURSING LAB (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L.
+NRSG 418L COMMUNITY HEALTH AND PSYCHIATRIC MENTAL HEALTH NURSING LAB (2) Prerequisites: NRSG 335/335L, 336/336L, 342/342L (B- or better).
 This is a six hour laboratory experience encompassing community health and psychiatric mental health settings.
 It must be taken concurrently with NRSG 418.
 The roles and activities of the nurse will vary depending on the agency and population served.

-NRSG 419 SYNTHESIS PRACTICUM (3) Prerequisites: NRSG 412, 418/418L, 420, 428/428L; corequisite: NRSG 410; corequisite or prerequisite: NRSG 402.
+NRSG 419 SYNTHESIS PRACTICUM (3) Prerequisites: NRSG 412,418/418L, 420, 428/428L (B- or better); corequisite: NRSG 410 (B- or better); corequisite or prerequisite: NRSG 402 (B- or better).
 This course emphasizes the synthesis and application of concepts, principles, and skills learned in prerequisite nursing courses.
 Students are given the opportunity to have intensive clinical experiences in selected clinical settings.
 Clinical experience is directed by faculty and supervised by clinical preceptors in a variety of settings.

-NRSG 420 SEMINAR IN PUBLIC HEALTH (1) Prerequisites: NRSG 335/335L, 336/336L, 342/342L.
+NRSG 420 SEMINAR IN PUBLIC HEALTH (1) Prerequisites: NRSG 335/335L, 336/336L, 342/342L (B- or better).
 This public health course provides a theoretical basis for practice in the field of population and societal health.
 Public Health nursing content covers public and private health care systems, epidemiology, chronic and communicable disease prevention and control, environmental health, emergency preparedness, and nursing care of community based populations.
 Current trends and issues in local, national, and international public health are examined.

-NRSG 428 CARE OF ADULTS WITH COMPLEX ILLNESSES (3) Prerequisites: NRSG 335/335L, 336/336L, 342/342L.
+NRSG 428 CARE OF ADULTS WITH COMPLEX ILLNESSES (3) Prerequisites: NRSG 335/335L, 336/336L, 342/342L (B- or better).
 This course prepares students to provide care to adults with moderate to severe alterations in health.
 Critical thinking is incorporated into written and verbal communications as students synthesize knowledge and integrate a variety of nursing skills.